kata-ai/kata-platform-docs/docs/nl-studio/nl-bulk-training.md

 ## What is bulk training?

-Great NL models are a fundamental part of making a great chatbot and approximately 70% of all chatbot projects use NL models instead of a keyword-based approach.
+Great NL models are a fundamental part of making a great chatbot and approximately 70% of all chatbot projects use NL models instead of a keyword-based approach, based on our Kata.ai projects data.

 Previously, the bulk training process was very technical because developers needed to use KataCLI and view the results on the Platform GUI ([www.platform.kata.ai](http://www.platform.kata.ai/)).
 This back and forth switching of tools was required to do training.